 The easiest option is updating your product recommendations.
-Not only will this give your customers similar products in case their originally desired item is out of stock, but it also boosts the chance that they will purchase additional products, as well.
+Not only will this give your customers similar products in case their originally desired item is out of stock, but it also boosts the chance that they will purchase additional products and increase your average order value.

 When we say “updating,” we actually mean doing it manually.